pita bread:

 The time needed for baking any bread is very sensitive to the actual temperature in your oven.
 Oven temperature settings are notoriously unreliable because oven manufacturers do not spend much money on their thermometers.

-You probably notice that all three pita variants – AP flour with yeast, whole wheat flour with yeast and whole wheat flour with sour – are similar.
+You probably notice that all three pita variants – bread flour with yeast, whole wheat flour with yeast and whole wheat flour with sour – are similar.
 All three have high hydration.
 That makes the finished pitas soft.
 The main difference is that the yeast variants take about half the time to rise as the sour variant.
+Also, the whole wheat will not rise as much as bread flour pitas.
+The bran is sharp enough to pierce the gluten bubbles and let some of the carbon dioxide escape.
+If you want a nice pocket it is easier with bread flour.

 French bread